-A displaystream is a generalized "place to display".
-It determines exactly what is displayed where.
+A displaystream is a generaJized "place to display".
+They determine exactly what is displayed where.
 One example of a displaystream is a window.
 Windows are the only displaystreams that will be used in this chapter.
 If you want to draw on a bitmap that is not a window, other than with BITBLT, or want to use other types of displaystreams, please refer to Chapter 27 in the IRM.

 This chapter explains functions for drawing on displaystreams: DRAWLINE, DRAWTO, DRAWCIRCLE., and FILLCIRCLE.
-In addition, functions for locating and changing your current position in the displaystream are covered: DSPXPOSITION, DSPYPOSITION, and MOVETO.
+In addition, functions for locating and changIng your curreAt position in the displaystream are covered: DSPXPOSITION, DSPYPOSITION, and MOVETO.